Check Here few Mutual Fund Terms:

 An index mutual fund is said to provide broad market exposure, low operating expenses and low portfolio turnover.

-They are the employees of the asset management company for managing the investment in the schemes with the help of his team has a number of research analyst and fund managers.
+They are the employees of the asset management company for managing the investment in the schemes with the help of his team has a number of research analysts and fund managers.

 - KYC [Know Your Customer]

-It is a process by which any business verify and identify its customers or its clients.
+It is a process by which any business verify and identifies its customers or its clients.

 Net asset value [NAV] is the total asset value per unit of mutual fund and the value at which the investor enters or exits in the mutual fund.